YASHGUPTA2611/Content-engine---RAG-project/README.md

-# Content-engine---RAG-project
+# Content Engine - Alemeno

-A Streamlit application for processing PDF documents, storing them in a ChromaDB vector store, and enabling question-answering using AI models.
+A Streamlit application for processing PDF documents, storing them in a ChromaDB vector store, and enabling AI-driven question-answering.

-### Features
+## Features

-- Upload and process PDF documents.
+- **PDF Processing**: Upload and process PDF documents into text chunks.

-- Store and query document embeddings with ChromaDB.
+- **Vector Storage**: Store and query document embeddings with ChromaDB for efficient semantic search.
+- **AI-Powered Q&A**: Generate detailed, context-based responses using AI models.
+- **Document Re-Ranking**: Enhance response accuracy with CrossEncoder-based document relevance scoring.

+### Install the required dependencies:

+pip install -r requirements.txt

+### Run the Streamlit application:

+streamlit run app_new.py

+### Process PDF Documents:

+- Upload PDF files via the sidebar.
+- Click "Process" to extract and store text chunks in the ChromaDB vector store.

+### Ask Questions:

+- Enter a query in the text area.
-- Generate AI-driven responses based on document content.
+- Click "Ask" to generate AI-driven responses based on the document content.

-- Re-rank documents using CrossEncoder for relevance.